codemagic-ci-cd/codemagic-docs/content/knowledge-white-label/white-label-scripts.md

   - /knowledge-git/white-label-apps
 ---

-In most cases, white label automation is done using shell scripts to perform tasks such as copying files such as logos, images, fonts etc. to a new location or changing string values in projects.
+In most cases, white label automation is done using shell scripts to perform tasks such as downloading assets,  copying files such as logos, images, fonts etc. to a new location or changing string values in projects.
 Here you will find some common script samples.

 ## Changing string values in files